 If you are looking for a great night out in Sydney, then look no further than Ivy’s entertainment quarter on George Street, which is the number one hot spot for first class dining, entertainment, and retail options.
 You can sample an Aussie beer at The Royal George, enjoy a cocktail while sitting at the marble bar at the sophisticated Establishment Bar, or experience the vibe of the unique night-club, Marco Polo, which is an “unrivalled rooftop pool party mecca.
 With disco, deep and classic house by the pool and hip hop, bounce and electro in the Changeroom.”
 Whether you are celebrating New Year’s Eve or just having a night out on the town, Marco Polo will help you to “get your party on.”

 The Opera Bar is situated at Circular Quay, near the Opera House steps.
 As well as being located in the middle of the cultural heart of Sydney, The Opera Bar provides uninterrupted views of the Sydney Harbour Bridge, which is mesmerising day or night.

 Gowings Bar & Grill

-Gowings Bar & Grill came as quite a surprise to me as I had no idea it existing until a few months ago.
+Gowings Bar & Grill came as quite a surprise to me as I had no idea it existed until a few months ago.
 I discovered this little wine and dining gem after a recommendation from a friend.
-It is located inside the historic Gowings and State Theatre building on Market Street.
+It is located in the historic Gowings and State Theatre building on Market Street.